abhinavgarg956/High-Level-Architecture/README.md

 Note:
 Wordpress instance is be part of public subnet so that our client can connect our site.
-MySql instance has is a part of private  subnet so that outside world can't connect to it
+MySql instance is a part of private subnet so that outside world can't connect to it